kelvinc6/auto-reading-mode/README.md

-# Auto Reading View
+# Auto Reading Mode

 Annoyed of files still being in editing mode after leaving or closing Obsidian?
-Auto Reading View is for you!
+Auto Reading Mode is for you!

 This plugin automatically switches Markdown pages in Live Preview or Source mode into Reading mode after some period of time.